-At FNU, our business administration programs are fully-accredited and our Associate of Arts, Baccalaureate and Master’s in Business Administration (MBA) programs are nationally recognized.
+At Florida National University, our business administration programs are fully-accredited and our Associate of Arts, Baccalaureate and Master’s in Business Administration (MBA) programs are nationally recognized.

 For both the Associate and Baccalaureate degrees, some of the classes you will take as upper core requirements include Principles of Accounting, Business Law, Microeconomics, Marketing, etc.

-In consultation with your college counselor in your department, you can take upper-level electives from FNU’s broad selection of classes in other related fields, the recommended electives that will serve you best in a career in business administration include:
+In consultation with your college counselor in your department, you can take upper-level electives from Florida National University’s broad selection of classes in other related fields, the recommended electives that will serve you best in a career in business administration include: